 Click here for information on how to borrow or purchase copies of VHS videos and DVDs listed in this catalogue.
 TFAO does not maintain a lending library of videos or sell videos.

-Read more articles and essays concerning this institutional source by visiting the sub-index page for the Metropolitan Museum of Art in Resource Library
+Read more information, articles and essays concerning this institutional source by visiting the sub-index page for the Metropolitan Museum of Art in Resource Library.

 Links to sources of information outside of our web site are provided only as referrals for your further consideration.
 Please use due diligence in judging the quality of information contained in these and all other web sites.
 Information from linked sources may be inaccurate or out of date.
 TFAO neither recommends or endorses these referenced organizations.
 Although TFAO includes links to other web sites, it takes no responsibility for the content or information contained on those other sites, nor exerts any editorial or other control over them.
 For more information on evaluating web pages see TFAO's General Resources section in Online Resources for Collectors and Students of Art History.